efarnleitner/efarnleitner/README.md

 - Welcome and Servus!
 I'm Elias, a 27-year-old economist currently based in Vienna.
+In September 2023, I graduated from the Paris School of Economics.
-- My passion is exploring the intersection of development economics, spatial econometrics and climate change.
+- My research interests lie at the intersection of development economics, spatial econometrics and climate change.
-- Besides, I am a 2012 Nobel Peace Prize winner, the former youngest person in the world and a football addict.
+- Besides doing econ stuff, I am also the winner of the 2012 Nobel Peace Prize, the former youngest person in the world and a sports addict.
+Siuuu!

 <!---